barbercash/Data-Science-Notebooks/README.md

 # Dataquest
-Personal repository for Dataquest work.
+Personal private repository for Dataquest work.
 I will add all Jupyter notebooks and datasets if size permits.